 Well.. that just depends on what your activity level was prior to pregnancy & how your pregnancy is going.
-In response to all this publicity Lea-Ann Ellison’s has gotten about her doing CrossFit while being very pregnant, or wait, is it more the fact that she posted this picture (see below).
-Really who knows, but it’s definitely stirred up a lot of controversy!
+In response to all this publicity Lea-Ann Ellison has gotten about her doing CrossFit while being very pregnant, or wait, is it more the fact that she posted this picture (see below)?
+Really who knows, but either way, it has definitely stirred up a lot of controversy!

 Take a look at her picture.
 While it does look like she’s lifting a LOT of weight, the CrossFit composite weight plates can be misleading; all she is lifting is 65 pounds!
 I’m sure her 8 or 12 year old weigh that.
 So think about that for a minute.
-It’s not ok for a conditioned pregnant mom to engage in CrossFit weight training but it’s ok for a very pregnant mom to lift her 65-pound kid?
+It’s not okay for a conditioned pregnant mom to engage in CrossFit weight training, but it’s okay for a very pregnant mom to lift her 65-pound kid?
 I mean really, you could do way more damage to your body lifting a child then properly lifting 65 pounds.
-I’m not saying she should lift her 8 year old or that you should but I just wanted to put a little perspective on this.
+I’m not saying she should lift her 8 year old or that you should– but I just wanted to put a little perspective on this.

-Although it’s ok & safe for Lea-Ann Ellison to do CrossFit style weight lifting that doesn’t mean it’s ok for you.
+Although it’s okay & safe for Lea-Ann Ellison to do CrossFit style weight lifting that doesn’t mean it’s okay for you.
 Her doctor gave her the ok to continue her CrossFit workouts while pregnant.
 Everyone’s pregnancies are different, so just talk with your doctor to be on the safe side.